Frequently Asked Questions

 The amount a customer is billed is determined through established rates.

-3. Has my bill been mailed out yet and when is it due?
+3. Has my bill been mailed out yet, and when is it due?

-Bills are usually mailed out within five days of your meter reading, and are always due 21 days after the bill is produced.
+Bills are usually mailed out within five days of your meter reading, and are due 21 days after the bill is produced.

 You can check your balance or pay your bill via our automated self-service phone system by calling GCWW Customer Service at 513-591-7700 and selecting option 3 for account and billing information.